BigAnteater/KVM-GPU-Passthrough/README.md

 ***Install the drivers for your linux if your using nvidia:***

-If you haven't done so already; you can use this git repo here:
+If you haven't done so already; you can use this git repo here, ony works for ubuntu/debian:

 	git clone https://github.com/Scotchman0/NVIDIA_Drivers.git

+For fedora you will have to enable the non-free repos inside software and install the drivers from there.

 And then clone the repository by typing: